CEO & Founder, Sphere

 Co-Founder, Blo Dry Bars

 All around the world, when we experience trauma, we are told not to let what happened to us define us.
 ‘You. are. not. your. story’.
 Popular beliefs surrounding victimhood are limiting, and perpetuate a culture of self-consciousness, scarcity and powerlessness, instead of self-awareness and emotional richness.
-Statistics of violent crime point to a painful truth: in every workplace, school, neighborhood, and family – there are survivors of rape, assault and abuse.
-It is time to rebrand victimhood, and cultivate a shared dialogue that is grounded in the reality of what life is like post-trauma.
+Statistics of violent crime point to a painful truth: in every workplace, school, neighbourhood, and family – there are survivors of rape, assault and abuse.
+It is time to rebrand victimhood and cultivate a shared dialogue that is grounded in the reality of what life is like post-trauma.
 Both for survivors, and the people who love them.
 A dialogue for humanity.